Why prenatal yoga is more than gentle stretching

 - Heavy bleeding

-General rule:If you practiced yoga regularly before pregnancy, you can continue (with adjustments).
-If you are new to it, ideally wait until the second trimester and attend a special pregnancy yoga class.
+Basic rule: If you did yoga regularly before pregnancy, you can continue (with adjustments).
+If you're new, ideally wait until the second trimester and take a dedicated pregnancy yoga class.

-Prenatal Yoga at Templeshape in Zurich
+Prenatal yoga at Templeshape in Zurich

-- Small groups for personal support
+- Small groups for personal attention

-- Adjustments for every trimester
+- Adjustments for each trimester

-- Combination of yoga, breath work, and relaxation
+- Combination of yoga, breathwork and relaxation

 - Exchange with other expectant mothers

-👉 Discover our Motherhood Club– the community for moms before and after birth
+đ Discover our Motherhood Club â the community for moms before and after birth

 When can I start prenatal yoga?